 Privacy and data security

 All Partners shall have routines and systems that ensure that privacy is safeguarded and that there is no improper acquisition, use or sharing of data, information or material.
-Act all confidential information in an ethical manner and at all times within the agreed framework and applicable regulations.
+Treat all confidential information in an ethical manner and at all times within the agreed framework and applicable regulations.
 Deviations and suspected nonconformities must always be reported.

 Environment and climate